wp-plugins/mailchimp-forms-by-mailmunch/readme.txt

 = Version 2.8+ =
 1. Unzip our archive and upload the entire `mailchimp-mailmunch` directory to your `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the MailChimp plugin through the 'Plugins' menu in WordPress
 3. Look for "MailChimp" in the WordPress admin menu and click it
 4. Sign up and create your first MailChimp optin form
 5. Choose the MailChimp optin form type: Popover, Embedded or Top Bar